vault27/Foundation/paloalto.md

 - Layer 2
 - Layer 3

-Configuration overview
-- Connect the HA ports.
+**Configuration overview**
-- Enable ping on the management port
+- Enable Ping on management interface
+- Configure HA type interface for HA2 link
-- Enable HA: Group-ID, mode, config sync, peer HA1 IP and backup IP: Device > HA > General
+- Enable HA and general options: Group-ID, mode, config sync, peer HA1 IP and backup IP: Device > HA > General
       - This ID needs to be identical on both members.
 The Group ID will also have an impact on the MAC addresses associated with each interface as they switch to a virtual MAC that both firewalls will be able to claim via gratuitous ARP in case one member fails
-- Configure Active/PAssive: Passive Link State  + Monitor Fail Hold Down Time (min) - By default, the passive device will have its interfaces in a shutdown state, meaning any connected devices will also see the link as being down.
+- Configure Active/PAssive options: Passive Link State  + Monitor Fail Hold Down Time (min) - By default, the passive device will have its interfaces in a shutdown state, meaning any connected devices will also see the link as being down.
 Depending on your environment, this could prevent other clusters from functioning properly, in which case you will need to set these to Auto (up but not accepting packets).
 Monitor Fail Hold Down Time keeps the firewall in a failed statefor the specified amount of time after an error was detected before setting the member to the passive state: Device > HA > General
       - You can enable Link Layer Discovery Protocol (LLDP) and Link Aggregation Control Protocol (LACP) in passive mode by accessing the interface's advanced tab
 - Configure Election settings:
       - Priority - the less the better
       - Preemptive - higher-priority firewall to resume active (active/passive) or active-primary (active/active) operation after recovering from a failure.
 You must enable the preemption option on both firewalls for the higher-priority firewall to resume active or active-primary operation upon recovery after a failure.
 If this setting is disabled, then the lower-priority firewall remains active or active-primary even after the higher-priority firewall recovers from a failure
       - Heartbeat backup - This will use the management interface to send a simple heartbeat to the remote peer
-      - HA Timer settings
+      - HA Timer settings - Use recomeneded - 7 timers in total:
             - Promotion Hold Time (ms) - how long passive will wait
             - Hello Interval (ms) - hello packets sent to verify that the HA program on the other firewall is operational
             - Heartbeat Interval (ms) - heartbeat messages in the form of an ICMP ping

-- Set up the control link connection
-- (Optional) Enable encryption for the control link connection.
-- Set up the backup control link connection.
-- Set up the data link connection (HA2) and the backup HA2 connection.
-- Enable heartbeat backup.
-- Set the device priority and enable preemption
-- (Optional) Modify the HA timers.
+- Configure HA communications
-- (Optional) Modify the link status of the HA ports on the passive device.
+      - HA1 port - management, or dedicated, on port with HA type - if not management is used, then configure IP, mask, gateway, possible encryption and Monitor Hold Time (ms)
+      - HA2 port - select transport type - Ethernet - and nothing more should be configured - Interface type - HA.
+Also HA2 Keep alive is recomended to enable to monitor health of HA2 link and log if something happens
-- Enable HA.
+- Enable HA widget on a dashboard
-- (Optional) Enable LACP and LLDP Pre-Negotiation for active/passive HA.
-- Verify that the firewalls are paired
+- Sync config
+- Manually suspend node: Device > High Availability > Operational Commands > Suspend local device

 ### Firewall states

 - Initial - after boot-up and before it finds peer
 - Active - normal traffic handling state
 - Passive - normal traffic is discarded, except LACP and LLDP
+- Active-Primary - A/A only
+- Active-Secondary - A/A only
+- Tentative - A/A only
 - Suspended - administratively disabled
 - Non Functional - error state